Hans Matheson

-Biography
+Early life

 Matheson was born in Stornoway, Isle of Lewis, Scotland.
 His parents were Sheena, a therapist, and Iain (Ado), a folk musician and painter.
 His late younger brother, William Matheson, was also an actor.
 The family soon moved to Kent, where he has since been based, though with regular visits back to the north of Scotland.
 He disliked school and prompted by his mother enrolled and studied at the Italia Conti Academy of Theatre Arts, London.

+Career

 His first screen appearance was as a youth being interviewed by the police in an episode of The Bill in 1995; he was then cast in other UK TV dramas before he made his feature film debut as Johnny Silver in Jez Butterworth's directorial debut, Mojo.
 He had created the same role in the stage premiere at the Royal Court Theatre in July 1995.
 He followed the film Mojo with Stella Does Tricks, playing a young male prostitute hooked on drugs who befriends Stella, a 15 year old prostitute.

 Matheson then played Marius in Bille August's film version of Les Misérables, appearing alongside Liam Neeson, Geoffrey Rush and Claire Danes, where he "was determined to play him as a heartfelt revolutionary, demanding power for the people".
 When he went to New York it was the first time he had left the UK in what he described shortly after as "an unbelievable turn of events".
 The same year, Matheson played guitar for the role of Luke Shand, a youthful rocker helping to invigorate an old band in the film Still Crazy.

 He continued with a leading role in the British hit Tube Tales, which led to his first commercialized film, Bodywork, starring as a market trader framed for murder, with Beth Winslet, Charlotte Coleman, and Clive Russell.
 In 2000 he starred in Canone Inverso set in the 1930s, as Jeno Varga, a young man who falls in love with a pianist; he learnt the violin for this role.
 Following Canone Inverso, he played Mordred in the American TV film The Mists of Avalon.
 In his next film he played Tomas in the Norwegian-Danish feature I Am Dina, released in 2002, and based upon Dinas Bok.

 Matheson, still relatively unknown, landed the central role of Yuri Zhivago in Giacomo Campiotti's 2002 adaptation of Boris Pasternak's novel, Doctor Zhivago after a long search by its producers.
 The actor visited Pasternak's niece in Oxford, and on reading some of the Russian poetry (in translation by his sister) was "inspired beyond belief"; and saw it as a "great opportunity to play a wonderful character with such a huge range of emotions".
 Despite inevitable comparisons with the 1965 Lean film, his portrayal - "intense, playful, assured and able to convey a very effective sense of trouble brewing" was praised, and another critic commended the "outstanding performances", noting how "Matheson's sunken eyes capture the toll Zhivago's travails exact upon him, both spiritually and physically".